Robert F. Hyde

-Robert Finley Hyde (born December 19, 1979) is an American businessman, lobbyist, and political candidate.
+Robert Finley Hyde (born December 19, 1979) is an American landscaper, lobbyist, and political candidate.
 Hyde gained attention during the first impeachment of Donald Trump as a figure associated with the Trump–Ukraine scandal.
 He runs a lobbying firm, Finley Hyde & Associates, in Washington, D.C.

 Early life

 Hyde was raised in Canton, Connecticut, and attended Central Connecticut State University.
 He has said that he served in the United States Marine Corps from 1999 to 2005 that he was deployed twice to Iraq.
 He started a landscape company, RF Landscaping and Construction, in 2000.

 Career

 Politics

 In June 2019, Hyde filed to challenge Senator Richard Blumenthal in the 2022 United States Senate elections.
 In August 2019, Hyde launched a congressional campaign to unseat Jahana Hayes.

 Following sexually crude comments Hyde made about Kamala Harris, Connecticut Republicans called on Hyde to end his campaign, and the Connecticut Republican Party refunded the contributions he made to the party.

 In the 2024 United States Senate election in Connecticut, Hyde was on the ballot as the candidate of the Cheaper Gas Groceries Party, facing off against incumbent Chris Murphy and two other candidates.
 He earned 14,879 votes, representing 0.87 percent of the total vote.

 Hyde opposes red flag laws and universal background checks, and supports legalizing recreational marijuana use.

 Hyde has promoted the far-right QAnon conspiracy theory.

 Hyde has made monetary contributions to various politicians, candidates, and organizations, including Donald Trump, Devin Nunes, Greg Pence, Patrick Morrisey, Jim Renacci, America First Action, and the Tea Party Majority Fund.
 Finley Enterprises LLC, which runs Finley's campaign page, managed several pro-Trump Facebook pages that would later be suspended by Facebook for coordinated inauthentic behavior.